liatrio/terraform-caf-azure/examples/terragrunt/README.md

 # Overview

+## Note
+* These sample files are only deploying one shared-services subscription as well as one landing zone.
+In a real-world environment, you would most likely have more than one landing zone and either one shared-services or a dev, qa, and prod shared services.
+Nonetheless, the samples are intended to quickstart your Azure journey.
+* All the required inputs are documented and referenced in each module's `README.md` file.

+---

 ## Folder structure

 To be able to properly use our Terragrunt files, we suggest setting up your folder structure like so: